msolides-2023/MU5MES01-2023/syllabus.md

 ## ORAL EXAM (22/12): 30 min

 ## Reports
-* 4 pages
+* 4 pages long
-* submitted via moodle together with the associated code (the code should be able to reproduce all the graphs shown in the report)
+* submitted via moodle together with the associated code (the code should produce all the graphs shown in the report)
 * can be prepared in groups of 2 students
 * penalty for lateness: 20% of marks per week or part week that the work is late